murex/TCR/doc/tcr_web.md

-## tcr log
+## tcr web

-Print the TCR commit history
+Run TCR with web user interface (experimental)

 ### Synopsis

-TCR log subcommand prints out the TCR commit history.

-The output format is similar to "git log" command's output format.

-The commit history is retrieved for the repository containing TCR base directory (cf. -b option).
-The branch is the current working branch set for this repository.

-Only TCR commits are printed.
-All other commits are filtered out.

-This subcommand does not start TCR engine.
+When used in "web" mode, TCR starts an HTTP server allowing to interact with it through a web browser in addition to the command line interface.

+TCR is listening by default to port 8483.
+The port number can be changed through the port-number option.

+IMPORTANT: This feature is still at an experimental stage!

 ```
-tcr log [flags]
+tcr web [flags]
 ```

 ### Options

 ```
-  -h, --help   help for log
+  -h, --help   help for web
 ```

 ### Options inherited from parent commands